Support for assistive devices in Denmark

 What should you do if you receive support from one Nordic country and move to Denmark?

 If you are moving to Denmark from another Nordic country and receive support for assistive devices, you will often have to apply for the support in Denmark instead of in the country you are moving from.
 Before you move, you should therefore contact the authority that has granted your assistive devices in the country from which you are moving and the Danish municipality to which you wish to move.
-See the link at the end of the text.
+See the link at the bottom of this page.

 Who should you contact if you have questions?